-You can use the UCOSII directory to provide code that is used only in a multithreaded environment.
+You can use the UCOSII directory to provide code that is used only in a multi-threaded environment.
 Other than these additional search directories, the mechanism for providing MicroC/OS-II device drivers is identical to the process for any other device driver.

-The HAL system initialization process calls the MicroC/OS-II function OSInit() before alt\sys\init(), which instantiates and initializes each device in the system.
+The HAL system initialization process calls the MicroC/OS-II function OSInit() before $alt\sys\init()$ , which instantiates and initializes each device in the system.
 Therefore, the complete MicroC/OS-II API is available to device drivers, although the system is still running in single-threaded mode until the program calls OSStart() from within main().

-- Developing Device Drivers for the Hardware Abstraction Layer on page 211 For more information about developing device drivers. - Developing Device Drivers for the Hardware Abstraction Layer on page 211 For more information about developing device drivers. - Nios II Software Build Tools on page 86 For more information about specifying file paths with the Nios II SBT, refer to "Nios II Embedded Software Projects".
+Developing Device Drivers for the Hardware Abstraction Layer on page 207 For more information about developing device drivers.

+Nios II Software Build Tools on page 85 For more information about specifying file paths with the Nios II SBT, refer to "Nios II Embedded Software Projects".

-11.3.3 Thread-Safe HAL Drivers
+11.3.3.
+Thread-Safe HAL Drivers